 Stay hydrated this summer says local home care provider

-Older people, their families, friends and neighbours across Barking and Dagenham are encouraged to think about staying hydrated this summer.
-Individuals have a moral duty to support vulnerable people who may be at risk, in any way they can, leading home care provider Bluebird Care Barking & Dagenham has urged.Older people, their families, friends and neighbours across Barking and Dagenham are encouraged to think about staying hydrated this summer.
-Individuals have a moral duty to support vulnerable people who may be at risk, in any way they can, leading home care provider Bluebird Care Barking & Dagenham has urged.
+Older people, their families, friends and neighbours across Havering are encouraged to think about staying hydrated this summer.
+Individuals have a moral duty to support vulnerable people who may be at risk, in any way they can, leading home care provider Bluebird Care Havering has urged.Older people, their families, friends and neighbours across Havering are encouraged to think about staying hydrated this summer.
+Individuals have a moral duty to support vulnerable people who may be at risk, in any way they can, leading home care provider Bluebird Care Havering has urged.

-As the weather starts to get warmer and the sun starts to come out, Bluebird Care Barking & Dagenham is sending out the strong message that heat and sun exposure is extremely serious and potentially life threatening – and is urging people across the area to stay hydrated and prepare for the hotter days with some simple tips to stay safe in the sun.
+As the weather starts to get warmer and the sun starts to come out, Bluebird Care Havering is sending out the strong message that heat and sun exposure is extremely serious and potentially life threatening – and is urging people across the area to stay hydrated and prepare for the hotter days with some simple tips to stay safe in the sun.

-Due to the soaring temperatures in July 2016 there were 1,661 deaths recorded in England & Wales, compared with a five year average of 1,267 (ONS, 2016).
+Due to the soaring temperatures in July 2017 there were 1,661 deaths recorded in England & Wales, compared with a five year average of 1,267 (ONS, 2017).
 This highlights the danger of high temperatures and the importance of being prepared.
 Staying hydrated is essential particularly for those in high risk groups, such as babies, children and older people.
-Government recommendations suggest everyone should have around 6-8 glasses a day, which can be water or sugar free drinks (NHS Eatwell Guide, 2016).
+Government recommendations suggest everyone should have around 6-8 glasses a day, which can be water or sugar-free drinks (NHS Eatwell Guide, 2017).

-Bluebird Care Barking & Dagenham have launched their Summer Hydration initiative.
+Bluebird Care Havering have launched their Summer Hydration initiative.
 As part of this they will be sharing tips across social media and sharing links to national resources to help ensure everyone is prepared for the hotter weather.

 With the frequent and sudden changes in British weather Bluebird Care want to issue a reminder for people to get prepared for the hotter weather.